 \section{Receding Horizon Control}

-The basic principle of a receding horizon control is that, the optimal control input sequence at current time instance is obtained by solving online an optimal control problem with the prediction horizon $T_p$, and only the first element of the solved optimal control input sequence is implemented.
-Afterwards, the horizon moves forward one step, and the above process is repeated until the optimization horizon $T_h$ is reached.
+The basic principle of a receding horizon control is that, the optimal control input sequence at current time instance is obtained by solving an optimal control problem online with the prediction horizon $T_p$, and only implementing the first element of the solved optimal control input sequence.
+Then the horizon moves forward one step, and the above process is repeated until the optimization horizon $T_h$ is reached.

-\begin{remark} In our problem formulation, the exit time $t^f$ of the CAV $1$ from the control zone depends on the nature of the optimal control input of CAV $1$, and thus, it is not known a priori.
-Let $t^e$ be the time that the CAV exits the control when cruising with a constant speed inside the control zone.
+\begin{remark} The exit time $t^f$ of CAV $1$ from the control zone depends on the nature of the optimal control input of CAV $1$, and thus, it is not known a priori.
+Let $t^e$ be the time that the CAV exits the control zone when cruising with a constant speed inside the control zone.
 Then, $t^e=t^c+\frac{L_c}{v_1(t^c)}$.
 In our previous work \cite{mahbub2021_platoonMixed}, we have shown that a platoon formation with trailing HDVs can be achieved by non-positive control trajectory of the CAV.
-Consequently, if we aim at forming the platoon by considering the optimization horizon to be $T_h= t^e-t^c$, then we need to ensure that the platoon is formed within the control zone. \end{remark}

-In this paper, for the CAV, we use a receding horizon to achieve the optimization objectives outlined in Remark \ref{rem:optimization_objectives} while enforcing rear-end collision avoidance constraint with its trailing HDV.
-To this end, the adoption of the CAV dynamics in \eqref{eq:dynamics_pv} is not sufficient; our proposed control framework requires the consideration of an augmented CAV dynamics.
+Consequently, if we aim at forming the platoon by considering the optimization horizon to be $T_h= t^e-t^c$, then we can ensure that the platoon is formed within the control zone. \end{remark} For CAV $1$, we aim to achieve the optimization objectives outlined in Remark \ref{rem:optimization_objectives} while enforcing rear-end collision avoidance constraint with its trailing HDV.
+To this end, the adoption of the CAV dynamics in \eqref{eq:dynamics_pv} is not sufficient; our proposed control framework requires the consideration of an augmented CAV dynamics model.